Measles, Whooping Cough, and Tetanus… vaccine-preventable diseases have been popping up in the news more and more with alarming ramifications.

-Take the recent case of Tetanus reported in Oregon where a six-year old boy spent 47 days in intensive care battling the disease.
+Take the 2017 case of Tetanus reported in Oregon where a six-year-old boy spent 47 days in intensive care battling the disease.

 After cutting his forehead while playing on a farm, the boy began to exhibit common symptoms of Tetanus: muscle spasms, involuntary arching of his neck and back, and a clenched jaw.
 Soon, he was struggling to breathe, and his parents called emergency services.